International Recipes

 2. To make the yogurt sauce, combine all the ingredients for the sauce in a mixing bowl and set aside.

-3. To fill the boulani, lay out a wrapper on your work surface.
+3. To fill the boulani, lay out a wrapper on a work surface.
 Place 2 heaping tablespoons of the filling in a diagonal corner of the wrapper and moisten the edge with a little water.
 Fold the wrapper over to form a triangle, and pinch and crimp the edges.
 Place the finished boulani, separated from each other, on a baking sheet lined with parchment paper.
 Cover with a dish towel to prevent them from drying out and place in the refrigerator until you are ready to cook.

 4. To cook the boulani, heat 1/4 cup oil in a large nonstick skillet over medium heat, until hot (330 to 375 degrees F).
 Fry for 1 minute, on each side, until they are a light golden brown.
 Remove and drain on paper towels.